fn twice(comptime num: u32) u32 {

 };

-_ = x;
+_ = x;}

 12.2 Introducing Generics

-First of all, what is a generic?
-Generic is the idea to allow a type (f64, u8, u32, bool, and also, user-defined types, like the User struct that we defined at Section 2.3) to be a parameter to methods, classes and interfaces (Geeks for Geeks 2024).
+struct that we defined at Section 2.3) to be a parameter to methods, classes and interfaces (Geeks for Geeks 2024).
 In other words, a “generic” is a class (or a method) that can work with multiple data types.

-For example, in Java, generics are created through the operator <>.
-With this operator, a Java class is capable of receiving a data type as input, and therefore, the class can fit it’s features according to this input data type.
+.
+With this operator, a Java class is capable of receiving a data type as input, and therefore, the class can fit its features according to this input data type.
 As another example, generics in C++ are supported through the concept of templates.
 Class templates in C++ are generics.

-In Zig, generics are implemented through comptime.
-The comptime keyword allows us to collect a data type at compile time, and pass this data type as input to a piece of code.
+keyword allows us to collect a data type at compile time, and pass this data type as input to a piece of code.

 12.2.1 A generic function

-Also notice the use of the comptime keyword in this argument.
+keyword in this argument.
 As I described at Section 12.1, every time you use this keyword in a function argument, this means that the value of this argument must be known at compile-time.
 This makes sense, right?
-Because there is no data type that you can make that is known only at runtime.
+Because there is no data type that is not known at compile-time.

 Think about this.
 Every data type that you will ever write is always known at compile-time.
-Specially because data types are an essential information for the compiler to actually compile your source code.
+Especially because data types are an essential information for the compiler to actually compile your source code.
 Having this in mind, makes sense to mark this argument as a comptime argument.

 fn max(comptime T: type, a: T, b: T) T {